-Questions regarding assignments or lecture materials can be directed to a teaching assistant (by e-mail or during a group consulting session) or through the Assignment Discussion topics in the OWL Forums section on OWL.
+Questions regarding assignments or lecture materials can be directed to a teaching assistant (by e-mail or during a group consulting session).
 Questions requiring further information can be dealt with by contacting the course instructor.

-A list of teaching assistants and their contact information will be posted to OWL once available.
+A list of teaching assistants and their contact information will be posted to OWL Brightspace once available.